 The main cause of air movement is the differences caused by pressure and temperature.
-The air, which is in warm temperature rises in an upward direction, whereas the air which is in cold temperature is denser and moves in the downward direction and replaces the warm air.
+The air in warm temperature rises in an upward direction, whereas the air in cold temperature is denser and moves downward and replaces the warm air.
 The phenomenon is known as wind.

 The movement of air that occurs due to the difference in temperature and pressure is due to wind.
 When the difference of pressure occurs between two places, a pressure gradient is created which enables the air to move from the high-pressure region to the low-pressure region.
 The movement of air does not occur in the quickest straight-line path and follows a spiralling route, which is outwards from high pressure and inwards towards low pressure.